Basílica de Nuestra Señora del Pilar Zaragoza Spain

 Museo de Ciencias Naturales de la Universidad de Zaragoza Spain

 We travelled through Spain for three weeks and found the country to be extremely safe.
-As with any country, there are good areas and also bad areas.
+As with any country, there are good areas and bad areas.
 Watch out for pickpockets particularly in Barcelona and Madrid as well as other large cities.
 Be particularly vigilant around tourist areas, in transport and on beaches.
 Never leave your valuables unattended in a car.
 Also, make sure no-one is watching whenever you are entering pin codes and never lose sight of your credit card when making a purchase.

 Terror attacks have occurred in Spain in the past and still pose a significant risk.
-The national terrorism alert for Spain is ‘high’ as at 2023.
+The national terrorism alert for Spain is ‘high’ as at 2024.
 Watch out for any threats and take official warnings seriously.

-The Running of the Bulls in Pamplona is a dangerous activity and may not be covered by travel insurance.
+The Running of the Bulls in Pamplona is a dangerous activity and consequently may not be covered by travel insurance.

-General safety considerations in Spain
+Spain travel guide: General safety considerations in Spain

 Other general safety considerations for travel in Spain: